Chiang Mai: City of Temples

 Whether it is in Chiang Mai**, other parts of Thailand or anywhere in the world, share your favorite ones in the comments below.

 **This post contains an affliate link.
-There is no additional cost to you, should you choose to make a booking for your next vacation through this link, I will earn a small commission which in turn will help sustain The Kindred Traveler.
+You won’t pay extra if you make a booking for your next vacation through this link.
+I may just earn a small commission which in turn will help sustain The Kindred Traveler.